TheOdinProject/curriculum/organizing-js/factory-functions.md

 console.log(a); // ???????
 ```

 Is it 17 or 99?
 Do you know why?
+Can you edit the code so that it prints the other value?

 The answer is 17, and the reason it's not 99 is that on line 4, the outer variable `a` is not redefined, rather a _new_ `a` is created inside the scope of that function.
 In the end figuring out scope in most contexts is not all that complicated, but it is _crucial_ to understanding some of the more advanced concepts that are coming up soon, so take your time to understand what's going on in the following resources.